Team Manager Guide

 Permission to Host Forms

 Before participating in an out of state tournament, you must obtain a travel permit from Indiana Youth Soccer.
-To get this you must first obtain a copy of the tournament's Permission to Host.
-This is a document which verifies that the tournament is sanctioned by US Youth Soccer and the host tournament's home state.
+If the tournament is a Got Soccer event you will simply need to request the eTravel form.
+However, if the tournament is not a Got Soccer even you will need to obtain the tournament's Permission to Host document and upload it when requesting the eTravel form.
+The Permission to Host is a document which verifies that the tournament is sanctioned by US Youth Soccer and the host tournament's home state.
 The document should have the host state's stamp and official signatures.
 Tournaments provide this with their application mailings or on their web site.
 You do not need a travel permit for any event in Indiana.

 Some tournaments will not be sanctioned by US Youth Soccer, rather they will be sanctioned by US Club Soccer.
 If you attend an event sanctioned by US Club Soccer the US Youth Soccer insurance will not be in effect.
 However you may purchase one-time event insurance through US Club Soccer.
 Visit US Club Soccer for details on the process for purchasing this insurance.